 For example, take one cavity prep and add up the time needed to calm the patient, administer anesthesia and then wait for the patient to numb.
 Some doctors bounce from operatory to operatory during this wait time to increase productivity as much as they can.
 Procedures with the Solea laser are anesthesia-free so doctors can get right to work adding efficiencies to the workflow.

 As more dental practices employ digital workflows to improve productivity and enhance the patient experience, more patients will come to expect offices to be equipped with the latest technologies.
 By investing in the latest in CAD/CAM, CBCT and dental laser technologies, dental practices will be well poised for success for years to come.

-If you’re ready to build a more convenient patient experience through the latest dental tech, now is the time to invest with great financing rates from Patterson.
-Visit pattersondental.com to view our end-of-year financing offer.
+If you’re ready to build a more convenient patient experience through the latest dental technology, now is the time to start a conversation with your Patterson rep. Visit pattersondental.com to learn more.

 – – –

 Editor’s note: Images included in the original blog post were updated in January 2022 to reflect current portfolio.